 We debated about traveling to Zimbabwe on our overland trip through Africa.
 We had heard rumors of fuel shortages, cash restrictions, power cutoffs, and harsh police roadblocks.

-However, this is Africa, and we decided it was in our route and could not be missed.
+However, this is Africa, and we decided it was on our route and could not be missed.

 Zimbabwe’s currency has completely collapsed, so they have turned toward the US Dollar as their reserve currency.